 Taurus is not a sign one would associate with rebellion.
 Taurus is a sign associated with tradition, with the status quo.
 Taurus natives don’t like change.
 So how is it that Katniss symbolizes a rebellion while at the same time exhibits the traits associated with her sun sign?

 When we think of heroic characters, we tend to assign them traits that are associated with fire signs–Aries, Leo and Sagittarius.
 Ironically, Katniss becomes known as The Girl On Fire, because her stylist Cinna creates a dress for her during the pre-game interviews that looks like it’s on fire.
 Katniss doesn’t want to fight.
 She also didn’t want to become the primary caretaker of her family.
 In fact, she resents her mother for flaking out when her father died, leaving the responsibility for their survival with her.

 This is where Taurus practicality comes into play with her character.
-If she didn’t hunt, her family would starve.
-If she didn’t kill in the games, she would die.
+If she doesn’t hunt, her family will starve.
+If she doesn’t kill in the games, she will die.

 One of the unique aspects of the story is how rarely Katniss initiates a confrontation during the games.
 Another Taurean trait, because it’s a sign that hates confrontation.
 There’s one point in the first book where she’s doing such a good job of avoiding the other tributes the gamemakers (those who create and run the games) force her into a confrontation by hurling fireballs at her.